sarlijes/Worklist/Documentation/Testing.md

 ```$ java -jar Worklist.jar```

 The features of the [Requirement Analysis](https://github.com/sarlijes/Worklist/blob/master/Documentation/requirement-analysis.md) have been tested manually, also with invalid input such as empty values.

-## Known bugs / challanges

-- In the list view, some empty rows are shown with a grey background (which should only be used for the finished jobs)